-SLANG Worldwide Inc. (SLGWF) CEO Chris Driessen on Q3 2020 Results - Earnings Call Transcript

 Chris Driessen

 Yes.
 Sure, Noel.
 Good morning.
 Good to talk to you, as always.
-Yes, so LBA closed on October 1 and I think it's significant, obviously, because now we're going to be able to recognize all plant-touching revenue in Oregon.
-So certainly that's much higher than the licensing revenue we had generated out of that state before; you know, kind of spree [ph] until the fourth quarter call, so we can announce the results on what that exactly means but sufficed to say it's a significant positive shift over what we're doing from a licensing standpoint.
-Profitability in that market; it's a bit of a loaded question, especially in states that have large outdoor cultivation.
+Yes, so LBA closed on October 1 and I think it's significant obviously because now we're going to be able to recognize all plant-touching revenue in Oregon.
+So certainly that's much higher than the licensing revenue we had generated out of that state before, you know, kind of [indiscernible] until the fourth quarter call, so we can announce the results on what that exactly means but suffice it to say it's a significant positive shift over what we're doing from a licensing standpoint.
+Profitability in that market, it's a bit of a loaded question, especially in states that have large outdoor cultivation.
 As you're aware, we make a lot of significant investments in Q4 to work towards things like raw material, particularly in a place that has a lot of outdoor cultivation.
-So that -- a bit ebbs and flows [ph] depending on the quarter, but sufficed to say, it is a positive shift by both revenue and profit when you look at it on an annualized basis.
+So that -- a bit ebbs and flows depending on the quarter, but suffice it to say, it is a positive shift by both revenue and profit when you look at it on an annualized basis.

 Noel Atkinson

 Okay, good.
-Secondly, so SG&A; so you had other than -- those one-time items, the cost continue to go down; so do you expect to have sequential decline again in SG&A in Q4?
+Secondly, so SG&A, so you had other than -- those one-time items, the cost continue to go down.
+So do you expect to have sequential decline again in SG&A in Q4?
 And if we back out those one-time numbers, do you wind up having a materially higher adjusted EBITDA for Q4?

 Mike Rutherford

-I can jump in here. as a part of the adjusted EBITDA, which you can see in the calculation in the material that will be posted online, Noel.
-But we did normalize for those one-off adjustments which is high -- which factored into the adjusted EBITDA number.
+I can jump in here.
+As a part of the adjusted EBITDA, which you can see in the calculation in the material that will be posted online, Noel, but we did normalize for those one-off adjustments which is -- which factored into the adjusted EBITDA number.
 We are expecting to continue to see decreases on a line-by-line basis but it's not going to remain consistent in terms of sequential decreases going forward.
 But to summarize, those one-off adjustments have been normalized in the adjusted EBITDA figure.

 Noel Atkinson

 Okay.
-As in terms of the sequential increases, how much more -- but not necessarily into Q4 but over the next couple of quarters say -- so, net of all your pending -- pending or recently done acquisitions; how much more per quarter of savings do you expect to achieve?
+As in terms of the sequential [increases] [ph], how much more -- but not necessarily into Q4 but over the next couple of quarters say -- so, net of all your pending -- pending or recently done acquisitions how much more per quarter of savings do you expect to achieve?

 Chris Driessen

 We've realized on an annualized basis, for the most part, the significant portion of our decreases that we've implemented from a cost-reducing strategy.
-So, I don't expect it to continue to be large percentage decreases in expenses.
-From here on, we've done -- we've implemented most of the cost-cutting initiatives that we can -- that we have been able to at this point.
+So, I don't expect it to continue to be large percentage decreases in expenses from here on out, we've done -- we've implemented most of the cost-cutting initiatives that we can -- that we have been able to at this point.

 Noel Atkinson

 Okay.
 And then the last one for me.
 So, can you talk at all about revenue seasonality going into Q4 or like that?
-Do you expect to see retailers, especially sort of, in ski areas starting to order in first ski season?
+Do you expect to see retailers, especially sort of, in ski areas starting to order in for ski season?

 Chris Driessen

 Yes, we're right on the front end of that.
 Actually, Noel, you know, ski season historically fires up right around U.S. Thanksgiving.
-This year a little bit different, a lot of the operators have -- just different, I guess, precautions in place; how they are going to socially distance?
+This year a little bit different, a lot of the operators have -- just different, I guess, precautions in place of how they are going to socially distance?
 How they are going to do some of those things?
-I spent a lot of time up in the mountains, and I've been up there actually over the past couple of weeks; so really encouraging to see more people there.
-Business; I was in one of our really great partners [indiscernible] this past weekend, they were busy, which was great to see as well.
-So, you really start to see that fire up over Thanksgiving but in particular, over the Christmas holidays, one of the busiest weeks of the year is the time in between Christmas and New Year's Eve.
+I spent a lot of time up in the mountains, and I've been up there actually over the past couple of weeks, so really encouraging to see more people there.
+Business, I was in one of our really great partners [in Sumner County] [ph] this past weekend, they were busy, which was great to see as well.
+So, you really start to see that fire up over Thanksgiving but in particular over the Christmas holidays, one of the busiest weeks of the year is the time in between Christmas and New Year's Eve.
 So, so far things -- even with some ratcheting up of COVID seemed to be on-track, and then at much better place than they were in the spring.

-So, typically you start to recognize a lot of that, although it does pop in at very, very late Q4; it's really just the last week or two of the quarter.
-So Q1 is really kind of primetime for skate -- for ski season; and so far it looks to be on-track.
+So, typically you start to recognize a lot of that, although it does pop in at very, very late Q4, it's really just the last week or two of the quarter.
+So Q1 is really kind of primetime for ski season and so far it looks to be on-track.
 So, fingers crossed that the world, and COVID, and all those folks stay on that track.

 Noel Atkinson